Saturday, Dec. 14, 2019

 Anyone requiring handicap assistance may park in the designated parking area in the front of the Centennial Center parking lot.
 Families may also drop off guests with disabilities at the front entrance of the Centennial Center.
 Georgia College will provide assistance with golf carts and ADA accessible shuttles from each of the parking lots.

-The ramp accessible entrance is located on the right side of the front entrance.
-Once inside, there will be three rows of handicapped seating available on both sides of the seating area.
+The ramp accessible entrance is located on the right side of the front entrance, near the tennis courts.
+Once inside, there will be two rows of handicapped seating available on both sides of the seating area.
 There are twelve wheelchair accessible spaces along the top row of seating.
 We ask that one individual in your party remain with the person requiring accessible seating.
-In order to accommodate all who require accessible seating, we ask that all other members in your party be seated in the general seating areas.
+In order to accommodate all who require accessible seating, all other members in your party will need to sit in the general seating areas.

 A sign language interpreter will be available and signing from the left side of the stage; reserved seating for individuals who use an interpreter will be available directly in front of this area.